-All latex balloons made by Pioneer Balloon Company and its subsidiaries are made of 100% natural latex.
-Latex balloons are not plastic.
-They are a plant based product made from natural rubber harvested from rubber tree plantations which are a renewable resource.
+All latex balloons made by Pioneer Balloon Company and its subsidiaries are made of a plant based product made from natural rubber harvested from rubber tree plantations which are a renewable resource.
 Latex is a natural product of the Rubber Tree Per Cambium and breaks down and decays when exposed to the elements of nature.

 Research shows latex balloons breakdown faster than plastics when exposed to specific conditions, including the amount of UV exposure, the amount of oxygen present, the temperature and biological influence (bacteria, fungus and algae).
 In some experiments, degradation occurred at slower or faster rates depending on whether the object was on land or in water.
 The rate of degradation is not a constant - it depends on the conditions stated above.

 Qualatex latex balloons are available in a rainbow of colours and styles, printed designs for every occasion, as well as a broad range of sizes and shapes.